-Not only is mindfulness used as a tool to non-judgmentally returning our wandering minds to our objects of focus, but it is also is from this practice component that we determine what we will concentrate on and how long we will practice for.
+Not only is mindfulness used as a tool to non-judgmentally return our wandering minds to our objects of focus, but it is also from this practice component that we determine what we will concentrate on and how long we will practice for.

 Meditating with Mindfulness and Concentration:

 Now that we have examined the meditation components of mindfulness and concentration, we can run through a simple meditation exercise where you will have the opportunity to use both.
 Throughout the practice, you’ll need to use your ability to concentrate the mind while simultaneously evaluating your levels of focus.
 When your attention wanders, mindfully become aware of what has happened and calmly return your focus to concentrating on the object.
 It will be helpful to read through the following instructions entirely before beginning:

 You first want to make sure that your posture is favorable for your practice.
 While you may not want to use a traditional meditation posture, you should make sure that you are sitting with a straight spine, as this will allow your breath to flow freely.
 You want to completely relax the rest of your body, close your eyes, and rest your hands gently in your lap.
 You’ll then want to use your concentrative abilities to focus your mind on your breath.
 You can watch and feel as your breath comes in and out of your nostrils or you can watch and feel as your stomach rises and falls.
 Either way, the goal is to concentrate your mind on the breath for the duration of the practice.